fynnfluegge/codereview.ai/README.md

 </div>

-Get review suggestions to changes in your git working directory or to any committed changes in your current branch against a target branch and let these suggestions get applied to your code.
+Get review suggestions to changes in your git working directory or to any committed changes in your current branch against a target branch and let these suggestions get applied to your code with an informative commit message.

 ## ✨ Features